 1. Provide Faculty Training

 Because of costs (scheduling, instructors, space, etc.), clinical education takes place in groups.
 In fact, many healthcare practices are conducted in a team setting.
-Simulation labs foster communication, repeated practice opportunities, and the teamwork skills necessary to function in the healthcare environment.
+Nursing simulation labs foster communication, repeated practice opportunities, and the teamwork skills necessary to function in the healthcare environment.